openoereb/pyramid_oereb/README.rst

 2. You can check whether the containers started properly with ``docker-compose ps``
 3. Connect to the server container with ``docker-compose exec oereb-server zsh``
-4. Start the server in development mode with ``make serve-dev`` (Alternatively, start the server from your local shell with ``docker-compose exec oereb-server make serve-dev``)
+4. Start the server in development mode with ``make serve-dev``
 5. The sample data extract should be available at http://localhost:6543/oereb/extract/json?EGRID=CH113928077734
 6. BONUS: If you use an IDE like VSCode you can attach it to the running container to have convenient features like autocomplete or code inspection

+NB: Alternatively, start the server from your local shell with ``docker-compose exec oereb-server make serve-dev``

 Clean up after work
 ...................